Emmanuel Navon: Academic positions

-Between 2013 and 2023 he was a senior fellow at the Kohelet Policy Forum (a public policy think tank) and in 2017 he joined the Jerusalem Institute for Strategy and Security (JISS) as a research fellow.
+Between 2013 and 2023 he was a senior fellow at the Kohelet Policy Forum and in 2017 he joined the Jerusalem Institute for Strategy and Security (JISS) as a research fellow.
 In his 2006 policy paper for the Herzliya Conference, Navon described Israel's public diplomacy as "soft powerlessness" and warned about international de-legitimization campaigns.
-In his January 2017 policy paper for the Kohelet Policy Forum (co-authored with Abraham Diskin), Navon recommended the adoption of open lists and political alliances in Israel's voting system.
+In his January 2017 policy paper for the Kohelet Policy Forum (co-authored with Avraham Diskin), Navon recommended the adoption of open lists and political alliances in Israel's voting system.

 Media and public speaking

-Emmanuel Navon is engaged since 2012 by i24News as a senior analyst for international affairs.
+Emmanuel Navon has been a foreign analyst for i24News since the channel's inception in 2012.
+He is a senior analyst for international affairs.

 Navon is widely cited by international media outlets and has made appearances addressing an international audience in three different languages.
-In English media his opinion has been cited by The Wall Street Journal, the Washington Post, Bloomberg, Sky News,The Financial Times, and The Fiscal Times.
+In English media his opinion has been cited by The Wall Street Journal, the Washington Post, Bloomberg, Sky News, The Financial Times, and The Fiscal Times.

 He has been interviewed or debated Israeli foreign policy with other figures in English media broadcasts such as on the Voice of America, and Al-Jazeera.